benjymous/annotations/sandman/sandman.72.md

 long.
 I think you see what I'm getting at.

 Page 4 panel 2:  We see Destiny's eyes!

-Yet in one of the Brief Lives issues (i forget, they're in the car) they specifcally say Destiny is blind and has no eyes.
+Yet in one of the Brief Lives issues (i forget, they're in the car) they specifically say Destiny is blind and has no eyes.

 As a matter of fact we never see his eyes any time beyond this i think.
-What's going on here (I may seem to be a bit picky, but Destiny has always been my favourite character).
+What's going on here (I may seem to be a bit picky, but Destiny has always been my favorite character).

 When we see him actually, he seems well, young, sensitive, not innocent but not the fatalistic persona we usually see him as either.
 Now this may be the change in artistry we see so often and changes in personal types seen just as much, but whenever we HAVE seen him up close (Orpheus, Seasons of Mist Intro, Necropolis of Despair's and Brief Lives) he has remained the same.
 An old man with closed eyes, now this, once again, whats going on here?

 Matthew Noel's thoughts: It seems to me that the reality storm that took place with the conflicting Destiny's might have something to do with this.
 In the Kindly Ones, when all the Destiny's come together or cease to exist or whatever, the annotations mention certain things about whether the Destiny who now exists is in fact the original that we all knew and loved.
 For instance, there was talk about the scene of the new Dream facing the Corinthian with the blood on his throne, and how it was deliberately drawn differently than it was when Destiny saw it in his book.
 In the annotations, there is mention that perhaps this is because this Destiny that we now see may not be the same as before.
 Well, this would seem to continue to work with this new view of Destiny.
 Perhaps the Destiny that remained after the reality storm is a younger Destiny who is maybe warmer (I don't know about anybody else, but it always seemed to